-Check out the New Biography of Jon Hiseman by Martin Hanson
+Check out Playing The Band – a complete biography of Jon Hiseman by Martin Hanson

 Jon studied piano and violin as a child but became intensely interested in percussion during his early teens.
-His first performances were given on timpani with a small orchestra and with a jazz trio alongside bassist Tony Reeves and pianist Dave Greenslade – both of whom would later become founding members of Colosseum.
-By the time he was 18 Jon was working semi-professionally on the London scene with rhythm and blues and modern jazz groups.
-Born Philip John and taking John as his first name to avoid confusion with his father, the first review in the’ Melody Maker’ of his playing mis-spelt his name and furthur reviews and interviews compounded the felony.
-By the time he met wife-to-be Barbara Thompson in the New Jazz Orchestra in 1964 he was Jon to everybody except the Taxman!
+His first performances were given on timpani with a small orchestra but he very soon became interested in rock and popular music and by the time he was 18 he was working semi-professionally on the London scene with rhythm and blues and modern jazz groups.

-In 1975 Jon was a founder member of the United Jazz & Rock Ensemble.
-This ten piece band has released an album and toured every two years or so ever since.
+In 1975 Jon, alongside Barbara, were founder members of the United Jazz & Rock Ensemble.
+This ten piece band released an album and toured every two years or so until 2004.

-Jon is famous for his drum solos and 60 concerts were digitally recorded during Paraphernalia and United Jazz & Rock Ensemble tours in 1985.
-This resulted in the album ‘About Time Too!’ being released in the Autumn of 1986.
-This is a drum solo album and has just been re-released on CD.
+Jon is famous for his drum solos and concerts were digitally recorded during Paraphernalia and United Jazz & Rock Ensemble tours in 1985.
+This resulted in the album ‘About Time Too!’ being released in the autumn of 1986.
 It’s a great album for parties when you want people to leave!

-In 1995 following serious pressure from the lads, Jon reformed Colosseum.
-Following more than 140 smash concerts all over Europe, Jon recorded and co-produced 2 albums and a live video (now available on DVD).
-‘Colosseum LiveS – The Reunion Concerts‘ and the video of the same name were released in 1995 and a new studio CD ‘Bread and Circuses’ was released in 1997.
-This was followed in 2003 by a new studio CD “Tomorrows Blues”.
+In 1994 following serious pressure from the lads, Jon reformed Colosseum.
+‘Colosseum LiveS – The Reunion Concerts’ CD and video of the same name were released in 1995 and a new studio CD, ‘Bread and Circuses’ was released in 1997.
+This was followed in 2003 by “Tomorrows Blues and finally ‘Time On Our Side’ (2014).